Peruz/ElectraProcessing/README.md

 print(sys.exec_prefix)
 ```

-Once the environment is active, some necessary packages should be installed:
+Once the environment is active, there are some options:
+1. automatically install with `pip` from `github`
+Run `pip install git+https://github.com/Peruz/ElectraProcessing`.
+This will automatically install all the dependencies and then the app in the `path\to\directory\Lib\site-package\electra_processing`.

+2. clone from the github repository (`git clone https://github.com/Peruz/ElectraProcessing`) and install the app by running `pip install -e .` in the cloned directory.
+`pip` will automatically install the dependencies based on the `setup.py` file, which will be in the cloned folder.

+3. clone from the github repository and manually install the dependencies with the following commands:
 ```
-pip install pyside6
+pip install PySide6
 pip install pandas
+pip install numpy
+pip install numba
+pip install scipy
+pip install IPython
 pip install matplotlib
 pip install datetime
 pip install argparse